Cidaas/terraform-provider-cidaas/README.md

 ### 1. Terraform Provider Declaration

-Begin by specifying the Cidaas provider in your `terraform` block in your Terraform configuration file:
+Begin by specifying the cidaas provider in your `terraform` block in your Terraform configuration file:

 ```hcl
 terraform {